Kharak Singh: Maharaja of the Sikh Empire

 On the death of his father he was proclaimed the Maharajah and installed on the throne at Lahore Fort on 1 September 1839.

-Kharak Singh was a patron of arts and had commissioned a Sanskrit astronomy manuscript – the Sarvasiddhantattvacudamani.
+Kharak Singh was a patron of the arts, and commissioned a Sanskrit astronomy manuscript – the Sarvasiddhantattvacudamani.

 Though courageous and good in battle, Kharak was regarded as simple minded and believed to lack his father's shrewdness and diplomatic skills.
 He developed a close relationship with his tutor Chet Singh Bajwa after the death of his mother, who gained such an ascendancy over him as to render him a puppet.
 This relationship with Chet Singh created tensions with Prime Minister Raja Dhian Singh.

-The Austrian physician, Johann Martin Honigberger who was present at court, described his coronation as a dark day for the Punjab, and referred to the Maharaja as a blockhead who twice a day deprived himself of his senses and spent his whole time in a state of stupefaction.
+The Austrian physician Johann Martin Honigberger, who was present at court, described his coronation as a dark day for the Punjab, and referred to the Maharaja as a blockhead who twice a day deprived himself of his senses and spent his whole time in a state of stupefaction.
 Historians challenge the popular oriental notion of Kharak Singh being considered "imbecile", as said by Alexander Burnes and Henry Montgomery Lawrence -who had never met Kharak Singh.
 Burns was the first to refer to Kharak Singh as imbecile but also mentions that Kharak was extremely kind hearted and noted that the prince was the master of an impressive military and good at the administrating and handling important strategic and governing duties assigned to him.

 Claude Martin Wade, who was at the Lahore Durbar for 16 years disagreed as well, stating that Kharak Singh was a man with a "mild and humane disposition, who was "loved by his dependants".
 Wade suggests that Kharak Singh seemed to have a dismal reputation as he maintained a low profile.
 Dr. Priya Atwal and Sarbpreet Singh note that Kharak Singh was politically intelligent and well versed in multiple languages, the most educated prince of Maharaja Ranjit Singh who not only led military expeditions but also diplomatic events.
 Sarbjeet Singh states Kharak Singh along with his brothers was a victim of circumstance, something he labeled "A Shakespearean tragedy".